 The Kid with a Bike-Jean-Pierre Dardenne & Luc Dardenne

 Wreck-It Ralph-Screenplay by Phil Johnston and Jennifer Lee, Story by Rich Moore, Phil Johnston and Jim Reardon

 For the second consecutive year, there are nine nominees in the Best Director category.
 The nominees are...

 Kathryn Bigelow-"Zero Dark Thirty" Stephen Chbosky-"The Perks of Being a Wallflower"

 Steven Spielberg-"Lincoln" Quentin Tarantino-"Django Unchained"

-Cloud Atlas-Pro.: Steven Arndt, Grant Hill, Tom Tykwer and Andy Wachowski & Lana Wachowski
+Cloud Atlas-Pro.: Stefan Arndt, Grant Hill, Tom Tykwer and Andy Wachowski & Lana Wachowski

 Django Unchained-Pro.: Reginald Hudlin, Pilar Savone and Stacey Sher

 Les Miserables-Pro.: Tim Bevan, Eric Fellner, Debra Hayward and Cameron Mackintosh

 Life of Pi-Pro.: Ang Lee, Gil Netter and David Womark